BubaVV/classifier/README.md

 Included `db_tiny.json` as sample dataset.
 It includes 3 classes of text: films, music and food.
 Demo script `e2e.py` trains network on it for a few minutes and classsify several texts from test set as example.

+## Pytorch

+Implemented using additional reqs file - install it on top of the main one. `e2e.py` has commented out line to switch to Pytorch.
+It tries to use the first (or only) GPU.